 The development of jaws and teeth resulted in changes in diet — fish no longer had to eat small food particles, but could catch larger prey.
 Many different types of jawed fish evolved, but they can all be put in two large groups:

-Chondrichthyians such as sharks, rat fish, rays and skates (e.g. respectively Hybodus, Ischyodus, Spathobatis and Sclerorhynchus) had cartilaginous skeletons.
+Chondrichthyians (cartilaginous fish) such as sharks, rat fish, rays and skates (e.g. Hybodus, Ischyodus, Spathobatis and Sclerorhynchus) had skeletons made of cartilage.
 The use of cartilage rather than bone was once thought to be a primitive feature, but it is now believed to be an evolutionary advance to aid buoyancy.

 The evolution of the lobe-finned fish was one of the most important steps in the evolution of vertebrates.
 Comparison with modern fish suggests that the pair of air sacs of primitive bony fish developed into the swim bladder of many ray-finned fish, but lungs in the lobe-finned fish.
 The lobed fins of Eusthenopteron evolved into legs and the early amphibians (e.g. Ichthyostega) developed.

 Ray-finned fish inhabited both fresh water environments and the sea.
-Many different types evolved, including the teleosts, the group which forms most of the fish of today.
+Many different types evolved, including the teleosts, the group that forms most of the fish of today.
 These have thin scales, symmetrical tails and very mobile jaws and fins.
-One of the earliest teleosts was the herring-like Pholidophorus, which had heavy enamelled scales and only a partially ossified ‘backbone’.
-Salmon-like Enchodus had thin scales, without the enamel covering, and an entirely bony skeleton.
-Later trout, cod, haddock and perch-like fish appeared.
+One of the earliest teleosts was the herring-like Pholidophorus, which had heavy, enamelled scales and only a partially ossified ‘backbone’.
+Salmon-like Enchodus had thin scales and an entirely bony skeleton.
+Later on, trout, cod, haddock and perch-like fish appeared.

 Myths and legends